top1944/duckuments/docs/atoms_60_software_reference/12_software_carpentry/22_sd_cards.md

 Before proceeding, unmount all partitions.

+Warning: Before unmounting partitions, make sure you found the correct device in the previous step.
+In particular, `/dev/sda/` is the hard drive of your computer, and if you unmount its partitions, you can erase important data, including important files and the operating system you are not currently using.

 Run `df -h`.
 If there are partitions like `/dev/mmcblk0p![n]`, then unmount each of them.
 For example: